DigitalCoder/laravel52-boilerplate/README.md

 1. Update the composer.json file to provide the proper package name, description, license, authors, etc.
 1. Update the bower.json file to provide proper package name, authors, etc.
-1. Replace any instances of "<sitename>" in this README with a site name/url to use when accessing the test site.
+1. Replace any instances of "{sitename}" in this README with a site name/url to use when accessing the test site.
+1. Update the SITE_URL varilable value in setup-mac.sh to an appropriate URL.
 1. Remove this section of the README
 1. Continue with the Installation section below.